Vanilla-OS/documentation/articles/en/apx.md

 > This documentation refers to Apx v1, not v2.
 The documentation for v2 is still being written.

-`apx` is the Vanilla OS package manager tha is easy to use with support for installing packages from multiple sources inside containers without altering the root filesystem.
+`apx` is the Vanilla OS package manager tha is easy to use with support for installing packages fro multiple sources inside containers without altering the root filesystem.

 ## How it works

 `apx` introduces a whole new paradigm in package management.
-The idea is to use your system only as a box for storing your files, leaving it clean of packages and limiting the risk of breaking due to incompatible, poorly constructed or conflicting packages.
+The idea is to use your system only as a box for storing your files, leaving it clean of packges and limiting the risk of breaking due to incompatible, poorly constructed or conflicting packages.

-It gets done by installing software inside one or more containers fully managed by `apx` having restricted access to your system's resources while still being able to use the same drivers, display server, etc.
+It gets done by instaling software inside one or more contaners fully managed by `apx` having restricted access to your system's resources while still bing able to use the same drivers, display server, etc.

 Your home directory is mapped inside the container so you can access your configuration files, preferences and other vital data needed by the installed